hookbot/git-server/hooks/INSTALL_ACL.md

 ```
 [puller@deploy-host ~]$ git clone ssh://git@git-host/projectz
 [puller@deploy-host ~]$ cd projectz
-[puller@deploy-host projectz]$ git pull
+[puller@deploy-host projectz]$ git deploy &
 ```

-Hopefully, if everything is working properly, the "git pull" command should just block.
+Hopefully, if everything is working properly, the "git deploy" command should just block.
 This means it is successfully waiting for one of the "writers" to push...